lilaura/206fin/README.md

 xxxxx
 Start with running vis1.py
 database will be populated 20 items at a time
-Then tun vis2.py to create calculations and visualizations
+Then run vis2.py to create calculations and visualizations